-As part of the new UKA Welfare Policy there are also a range of supporting documents that might be useful to clubs and that can also be downloaded from here.
-These include but are not limited to:
+As part of UKA’s Welfare Policy, which England Athletics also adopt, there are a range of supporting guidance documents and resources that might be useful to clubs that can also be downloaded from the menu on the right hand side of this page.

-We have produced some templates for codes of conduct which can be adopted by clubs or adapted as necessary to meet their needs.
-The codes of conduct cover athletes, coaches, officials, parents, clubs and sports therapists.
-All codes of conducts for Athletics clubs; coaches; officials; athletes; parents/carers; team managers; contractors and track managers; medical support; and club welfare officer details can be found on accredited club templates page, in Template 1, click here to view.
+Code of Conduct templates can be adopted by clubs or adapted as necessary to meet their needs.
+The Code of Conduct templates cover athletes, coaches, officials, parents, clubs and sports therapists.
+All templates can be found on the Club Matters website

 Clubs are advised that it is good practice to ask volunteers to complete a volunteer recruitment form and to obtain references for all club volunteers.
 This form should be used especially for volunteers where they may not require a DBS check but it is important for the club to verify their background.
 The form can also be used for volunteers who are under 18 years old and therefore cannot be subject to DBS checks.

 Compliance & wellbeing within an athletics or running club

 Within an athletics or running club ALL club officers and committee members have a responsibility to uphold the UKA and England Athletics’ welfare policies and procedures, to adhere to good practice and to respond to any suspected breaches.
 It is strongly recommended that every athletics or running club appoints at least one Welfare Officer (preferably two – one male and one female).

 The Welfare Officer’s role is to advise and support the club officers and committee to implement UKA and England Athletics’ welfare policies and procedures.
 They are required to respond to any concerns regarding child protection and to ensure that all coaches/ officials/ volunteers have completed DBS and Independent Safeguarding Authority checks as required.